ifpa-footbag/footbag-org/README.md

 ### Web Components

 Web Components (https://developer.mozilla.org/en-US/docs/Web/Web_Components) is a suite of technologies providing a similar component model as in React, Vue etc. Components are called custom elements.
-Minimal custom element can look like this:
+To have a minimal example, let's say that there are news-page.js (parent) and news-item.js (child) files.

 ```
+news-item.js:

 class NewsItem extends HTMLElement {
   constructor() {
     super();